mylioja/levenshtein/README.md

 Fast and simple Levenshtein string distance algorithm

 I needed a good Levenshtain string distance algorithm for a personal Optical charater reader (OCR) project.
-After browsing through tens of pulicly available open source implementations I decided to write my own.
+After browsing through tens of publicly available open source implementations I decided to write my own.

-It's optimized for a single use-case: Computing the distance between two short (less than 100 bytes) strings.
+This one is optimized for a single use-case: Computing the distance between two short (less than 100 bytes) strings.

-This repository contains also an accurate and simple implementation of the classic Wagner-Fischer "Algorithm X" from
+The repository contains also an accurate and simple implementation of the classic Wagner-Fischer "Algorithm X" from

 The String-to-String Correction Problem, Robert A Wagner, Michael J.Fischer Journal of the ACM, 21:168-178, January 1974.